Super-Gaussian Decay of Exponentials: A Sufficient Condition: Introduction

-where we define the finite-dimensional projection $P_n:X\to X$ as $\displaystyle P_nx = \sum_{k = 1}^ne_k(x)f_k$. \end{theorem} This paper is organized as follows.
-In \cref{sec:Gauss,sec:psum}, we review well-known notions and results from the theory of Gaussian measures and absolutely $p$-summing operators, respectively.
-In \cref{sec:psum} some simple extensions of results from the literature are proven.
-In \cref{sec:integrability}, we formulate our integrability result in the most general version and prove it for the special case of continuous seminorms on a locally convex space.
-We also prove \cref{introthm} in this \lcnamecref{sec:integrability}.
-Similarly, in \cref{sec:UniformIntegrability}, we formulate our result on finite-dimensional approximations in full generality and present the proof for continuous seminorms on Banach spaces.
-In \cref{sec:completion}, we then present how to extend the results of \cref{sec:integrability,sec:UniformIntegrability} to measurable seminorms on locally convex spaces, by constructing suitable Banach space completions with respect to the given seminorms.
-Since the main result in that \lcnamecref{sec:completion}, \cref{thm:sepBSextension}, is of interest by itself and its proof requires a combination of a variety of techniques, we have separated it from the rest of the paper, to increase the comprehensibility of \cref{sec:integrability,sec:UniformIntegrability}.
+This paper is organized as follows.
+In \cref{sec:Gauss}, we introduce well-known notions and statements from the theory of Gaussian measures.
+In the end of this \lcnamecref{sec:Gauss}, we also discuss the question posed above in view of two simple examples.
+In \cref{sec:psum}, we then introduce absolutely $p$-summing operators and prove some simple extensions of results from the literature.
+In \cref{sec:integrability}, we prove the integrability result for continuous seminorms on locally convex spaces.
+Then we formulate our result on finite-dimensional approximations in a metrizable setting, in \cref{sec:UniformIntegrability}.
+Finally, \Cref{sec:MeasurableSeminorms} generalizes the results to measurable seminorms on arbitrary locally convex spaces and provides another application thereof.